United States Marine Corps: War of 1812 and afterward

 After the war, the Marine Corps fell into a malaise that ended with the appointment of Archibald Henderson as its fifth commandant in 1820.
 Under his tenure, the Corps took on expeditionary duties in the Caribbean, the Gulf of Mexico, Key West, West Africa, the Falkland Islands, and Sumatra.
 Commandant Henderson is credited with thwarting President Jackson's attempts to combine and integrate the Marine Corps with the Army.
 Instead, Congress passed the Act for the Better Organization of the Marine Corps in 1834, stipulating that the Corps was part of the Department of the Navy as a sister service to the Navy.
-This would be the first of many times that the independent existence of the Corps was challenged.

 Commandant Henderson volunteered the Marines for service in the Seminole Wars of 1835, personally leading nearly half of the entire Corps (two battalions) to war.
 A decade later, in the Mexican–American War (1846–1848), the Marines made their famed assault on Chapultepec Palace in Mexico City, which would be later celebrated as the "Halls of Montezuma" in the Marines' Hymn.
-In fairness to the U.S. Army, most of the troops who made the final assault at the Halls of Montezuma were soldiers and not marines.
+In fairness to the U.S. Army, most of the troops who made the final assault at the Halls of Montezuma were soldiers and not Marines.
 The Americans forces were led by Army General Winfield Scott.
-Scott organized two storming parties of about 250 men each for 500 men total including 40 marines.
+Scott organized two storming parties of about 250 men each for 500 men total including 40 Marines.

 In the 1850s, the Marines engaged in service in Panama and Asia and were attached to Commodore Matthew Perry's East India Squadron on its historic trip to the Far East.